outrolled/phpcaptcha/README.md

 # phpcaptcha
-A simple open source PHP captcha
+A simple open source PHP captcha based on PHP GD

+## This is not production ready
+This repository is part of a LinkedIn tutorial and is not ready for production.
+Use it at your own risk.